Click HERE; this will take you to the page on the Forums from where this can be downloaded. Please try it and feed back on that page.

 Only a very narrow window of increased temperature is required to open the window to changing one’s patterns (2 degrees Celsius).
 To put this in perspective, a lukewarm bath is 40 degrees C (a fraction above body temperature) and a scalding hot bath that you could not immerse yourself in is only 44 degrees.
 The point is that the reactions that we are trying to influence in the body change radically over very small temperature variations.
 This ‘window’ can be opened by slowing the body’s normally very effective temperature shedding strategies by wearing the recommended gear, and worn on the bottom half of the body only.
 Presently, the mechanisms behind these changes remains unknown; what we can say, experientially, is that warmth in the muscles works.

 A side note: when using the Contract–Relax approach to increase ROM, as long as additional contractions can be performed, and new ROM explored, we are working on the somatosensory cortex and what tension it believes is necessary or useful.
 We are remapping what the unconscious part of the brain believes is the appropriate length-tension relationship in the various body parts.
 But when no more improvement in ROM can be achieved, we are now up against restrictions in the fascial structures themselves.
 Maintaining as much heat as possible in the body allows gentle and slow fascial remodelling.
 The way this is done is to back off slightly from the maximum ROM end position, and wait—minutes, for some muscle groups (this requirement depends on relative muscle size).
+Subtle movements (“pulsations”) at the end of the range of movement can help you become familiar with the new position; you will find that this can help you relax more deeply in it, too.

 The second and equally important point is that flexibility cannot be achieved by force or by intensity.
 I know this is counterintuitive to a degree, because we have to exert some force to provoke any change (in strength training or in any other) and in flexibility work, effort is needed.
 But, and this is a huge but, the force is used only to make, or re-make, the connection to that part of the body.
 Once the force has been applied, the body has to be brought to a state where it’s willing to let this protective tension go.
 All humans have perfect flexibility while under anaesthetic; as they regain consciousness, though, individual patterns re-manifest.
 The point is that force cannot change the pattern: the trigger to change this is not consciously available to us.